AmbalviUsman/LRClassifier/README.md

 # LRClassifier
-This is ML second Assignment
+This is Machine Learning second Assignment.
+Classify with logistic Regression.